 Saint-Jacques Tower

-The Saint-Jacques Tower is the only part that is surviving out of a 16th century church that got destroyed during the French Revolution.
+This is my personal favorite spot for taking in the best views of Paris.
+The Saint-Jacques Tower is the only part that survives out of a 16th-century church that was destroyed during the French Revolution.

-One of the best views in Paris, the Pantheon is a domed secular mausoleum which honors countless national luminaries from long French history with some famous ladies in the list.
+One of the best views in Paris, the Pantheon is a domed secular mausoleum that honors countless national luminaries from long French history with some incredibly famous people on the list.
+The Pantheon in Paris is not only an architectural marvel but also offers a splendid viewpoint to admire the city.
+Here’s the general process for going up and enjoying the view:

 Montparnasse Tower